acefei/ace-osinstaller/README.md

 # ace-osinstaller
 To use iPXE to setup my own development machine

-This repo is used for creating `ipxe.iso` without deploying extra DHCP server/tFTP server.
+This repo is used for creating `osinstaller.iso` without deploying extra DHCP server/tFTP server.

 ## Getting Started